 - Participate in discipline committee or program meetings and activities.

 - Review, evaluate, and revise program curricula and practices to assure compliance with professional standards, and requirements of business/industry, and higher education.

-- Candidates holding a Master’s degree in the discipline will be considered but preference will be given to those who hold a Doctoral degree in Computer Science or closely related discipline.
+Interest and relevant background in the area of neuropsychology, positive psychology and health promotion, and any clinical courses will be deemed an asset.
+Candidates holding a Master’s degree in the discipline will be considered but preference will be given to those who hold a Doctoral degree.

 Skills, Knowledge and Abilities

-- Proficiency in the development of Computer Science curriculum and course development
+- Proficiency in the course development in Psychology

-- Experience with current best practices in Computer Science lecture and lab instruction
+- Experience with current best practices in lecture and instruction

 - Willingness and ability to teach day or evening classes